OneZeroMiner/onezerominer/README.md

           Maximum number of minutes that the pool can stay connected without recieving a new job [default: 15] --max-no-acc <max_no_acc>
-          Maximum number of minutes that the pool can stay connected without an accepted share [default: 15] -h, --help
+          Maximum number of minutes that the pool can stay connected without an accepted share [default: 15] --nt <nt>
+          Tuning parameter.
+This is a comma separated list and the acceptable values for each gpu are 0, 1, 2, 4, 8, 16, 32.
+Use * or 0 to skip a GPU
+  -h, --help
           Print help
   -V, --version